-The School of Occupational Therapy at the University of Puget Sound offers high quality educational opportunities at the master's (entry level) and doctoral level (post-professional level) of study.
-Our entry level program is a two-and-one-half year, master's level course of study for for individuals seeking to become an occupational therapist.
+The School of Occupational Therapy at the University of Puget Sound offers high quality educational opportunities at the doctoral level (entry level and post-professional level) of study.
+Our entry level program is a three year, doctoral level course of study for for individuals seeking to become an occupational therapist.
 Our post-professional level program is a one year, doctoral level course of study for practicing clinicians seeking to advance their skills and professional goals.

 The profession of occupational therapy views humans as complex beings in a process of continuous adaptation, influenced by the environment, the roles and tasks an individual chooses, personal capabilities, and the individual capacity for intrinsic motivation.
 Purposeful activity, as utilized by the occupational therapist, enhances this adaptation process.